For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 Called Intelligent Assistants, these VAs are an integral part of Intelligent Office’s packages.
 Each package begins with an interview to determine your needs and pain points, the challenges and goals of your business, and your to-do list, so the VA can immediately get started clearing your decks for you.

 The biggest downside to Intelligent Office is location.
 IO has offices in only 20 US states and three Canadian provinces, so international businesses might want to look elsewhere.

 It also has the least transparent website of any on this list, with no packages or pricing listed.
 Instead, it offers a free quote service with no obligation to buy.

 - First co-working space to offer open-plan workspace in in London, England

 The first co-working space to provide open-plan workspaces in London, it blends solid virtual office offerings with bespoke working environments designed to make each member feel productive, creative, and happy.

 It also boasts an active, welcoming network that each user gets access to, including regular community and networking events.
 Startup owners and workers will find a lot here, as EOffice has connections with more than a dozen mentorship companies and angel investors who offer their guidance to EOffice members.

 With locations in 60 countries, EOffice is another great virtual office provider for international businesses, though it only has locations in 11 US Cities.

-But all their packages do include full access to the community, the ability to use any of their 250+ workspaces worldwide, and several other perks.
+But all packages do include full access to the community, the ability to use any of 250+ workspaces worldwide, and several other perks.
 So if you want a strong community aspect with your virtual office services, EOffice will be up your alley.